Standard Agency Terms and Conditions

-1.3 Qantas may amend these Terms by posting updates on the Qantas Agency Connect Site with such changes taking effect on 30 days’ notice or earlier if required by law or for operational reasons.
-The Agent may, within 30 days of such change to these Terms, and by giving written notice to Qantas, terminate its appointment as an agent and will cease to be authorised by Qantas to market, sell, book or ticket a Qantas Product.
+1.3 Qantas may amend these Terms and any related Qantas policies or procedures by posting updates on the Qantas Agency Connect Site with such changes taking effect on 30 days’ notice or earlier if required by law or for operational reasons.
+The Agent may, within 30 days of such change to these Terms and any related Qantas policies or procedures, and by giving written notice to Qantas, terminate its appointment as an agent and will cease to be authorised by Qantas to market, sell, book or ticket a Qantas Product.

 1.4 There may be additional terms and conditions that apply to the relationship between Qantas and the Agent.
 In the event of any inconsistency between these Terms and such other terms and conditions, then the order of priority is:

 (a) any Qantas Channel Agreement; then

 2.1 The Agent must hold any: